 Like most large organizations tasked with providing a service for the masses, TransLink was used to taking a 10,000 foot view.
 It’s common for planning and transportation agencies to look at the macro instead of the micro.
 People within TransLink looked at how the system operates as a whole, and much less so at the experience of individuals.
 Before creating a Customer Experience Strategy, they needed to reframe their thinking.

-TransLink had a history of emphasizing qualitative data.
+TransLink had a history of emphasizing quantitative data.

 Zooming in on the individual customer experience meant creating space for qualitative data, which could do more to express the experience of the service.
 TransLink’s teams were already well-versed in working with quantitative data, but had little experience with qualitative.
 To create personas they needed to embrace nuance within this large-scale system context.
 Rather than using this qualitative data to generalize the population we sought to empower deep, critical analysis of the themes that emerged.